 The principal features of the theory of electrolytic dissociation are described, but as the special work of the author dealt largely with the existence of hydrates in solution, the naked ion of the original theory is less conspicuous than is customary, and more than usual recognition is given to the part played by the solvent in electrolysis.
 There is also an important chapter on colloidal solution, in which a good account is given of the current position as regards both theory and practice.
-A brief chapter on "Solutions in Solids as Solvents" is, on the other hand, both inadequate and misleading the formation of fusible alloys is guoted, without any evidence whatever, as an example of this type of solution.
+A brief chapter on "Solutions in Solids as Solvents" is, on the other hand, both inadequate and misleading the formation of fusible alloys is quoted, without any evidence whatever, as an example of this type of solution.
 The whole effect of the chapter is to show that the author did not attempt to keep in touch either with crystallography, i.e. with the physical chemistry of solids, or with the scientific side of metallurgy, which affords so many and such valuable illustrations of the application of physico-chemical theory.
 The author's summary in the final clauses of this chapterthat "our knowledge both of pure solids and of We have solid solutions is very meagre. just scratched the surface, so to speak, of matter in the solid state "-is singularly inappropriate, in view of the work of Moseley and of Bragg, which has given us a knowledge of the solid state that is in many respects more exact and more detailed than our knowledge of solutions even after more than 100 years of controversy.
-This aspect of the theory of solution is, however, really outside the scope of the author's work and interest, and its virtual omission is not a serious fault in a book avowedly concerned in the main with the more ordinary type of liquid solution, and giving an excellent, T. M. L.N account of this important subject.
+This aspect of the theory of solution is, however, really outside the scope of the author's work and interest, and its virtual omission is not a serious fault in a book avowedly concerned in the main with the more ordinary type of liquid solution, and giving an excellent T. M. L. K account of this important subject.

 THE FUTURE OF THE SEA FISHERIES.
 Fisheries of the North Sea.
 By Neal Green.
 Pp. vii + 178.
-(London: Methuen and Co., Ltd., tration here with that of France, the United States,. and Germany.
-Political developments are noticed and their possible effects discussed : the Empire resources development schemes and the expected economic boycott of Germany are policies which the author regards as short-sighted and likely to be disastrous to us.
+(London: Methuen and Co., Ltd., 1918.)
+Price 4s.
+6d. net.

+M. GREEN'S book is a very plainly written and (generally) a very accurate, short account of the British sea fisheries: it is quite the best of the modern works on the subject of which it treats.
+One may regard it as an attempt to anticipate the future by considering the present tendencies, and also by contrasting State administration here with that of France, the United States, and Germany.
+Political developments are noticed and their possible effects discussed: the Empire resources development schemes and the expected economic boycott of Germany are policies which the author regards as short-sighted and likely to be disastrous to us.
 The former proposals he describes as "impracticable and unjust," and the latter, he expects, will end in a great expansion of the fishery marines of both Norway and Germany, and the depreciation of the British herring fisheries: these theses are very well argued.
-Fishery organisation in foreign countries is described succinctly and rather to the disadvantage of France and Great Britain.
-"The administration of the fishing industry by the Norwegian Government is the best organised and most intelligent of all European countries."
-"More than any other country, France protects and subsidises the fishing industry in order toand subsidises the fishing industry in order to provide a naval reserve . . . the constant interference of the Government may be said to be the chief cause of the unprogressive spirit among the workers."
+Fishery organisation in foreign countries is described succinctly and rather to the disadvantage of France and Great Britain. administration of the fishing industry by the Norwegian Government is the best organised and most intelligent of all European countries."
+"More than any other country, France protects and subsidises the fishing industry in order toprovide a naval reserve . . . the constant interference of the Government may be said to be the chief cause of the unprogressive spirit among the workers."
 America, Canada, and Japan have a chapter to themselves, and a picture of astonishing energy and progress is presented.